wpwham/product-open-pricing-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at WooCommerce > Settings > Product Open Pricing.

 == Changelog ==

+= 1.1.5 - 21/06/2018 =
+* Add option to remove up/down ticker buttons from the input field

 = 1.1.4 - 18/06/2018 =
 * Add %minimum_price% and %max_price% to frontend template